maglietti/explore-ai3/tutorials/first-java-app/07-continuous-query.md

 - Locate problems geographically
 - Group related alerts

+> [!note]
-> **Note**: In a production system, you would likely extend this basic alert management to include:
+> In a production system, you would likely extend this basic alert management to include:
 >
 > - Persistence to a database for historical analysis
 > - Alert escalation for unresolved issues